Gyeeta/gyeeta.github.io/docs/installation/madhava_config.md

 ## Postgres User {#postgres-user}

 This indicates the Postgres Username to be used by this Madhava instance.
+In most cases, this value would be `postgres`.

 The JSON field is `postgres_user` and environment variable is `CFG_POSTGRES_USER`.